pilaf/beezwax-net-remastering-slides/slides/slides.md

 * Improved recruitment process
 * New features
 ---
-layout: false
-class: inverse
+template: center

 # Where we're at
+---
+template: center

+.left-column[
+  # Where we're at
+]

+.right-column[
   ## Completely reworked HTML codebase

   Easier to maintain and extend
+]

 ---
 template: center